EpiVec/TDLM/paper.md

 framework.

-In order to facilitate the use and comparison of trip distribution models, and more generally spatial distribution models, we present **TDML** an R package providing a set of easy-to-use functions to rigorously and fairly compare trip distribution laws and models as described in @Lenormand2016.
+In order to facilitate the use and comparison of trip distribution models, and more generally spatial distribution models, we present **TDML**, an R package providing a set of easy-to-use functions to rigorously and fairly compare trip distribution laws and models as described in @Lenormand2016.

 # Statement of need

-Trip distribution models are generally composed of two mechanisms, one mechanism based on a 'law' to estimate the probability that an individual moves from one location to another and a second mechanism based on a 'model' used to estimate the number of individuals moving from one location to another.
-These two mechanisms are rarely disentangled which could lead to methodological flaws when comparing different laws and/or models [@Lenormand2012;@Simini2012;@Masucci2013;
+Trip distribution models are generally composed of two mechanisms, one based on a 'law' to estimate the probability that an individual moves from one location to another and a second based on a 'model' used to estimate the number of individuals moving from one location to another.
+These two mechanisms are rarely disentangled, which could lead to methodological flaws when comparing different laws and/or models [@Lenormand2012;@Simini2012;@Masucci2013;
 @Yang2014].
 This is particularly important when we compare the two historical approaches - gravity and intervening opportunities - for the estimation of